luo-cheng2021/Paddle-Lite/how_to_run_lite_ov.md

-# how to compile and run paddle with openvino
+# how to compile and run paddle-lite with openvino

 ## Clone the code
 ```